-(d) Vegetation Treatments: Tree removal shall target Understory trees.
+(d) Vegetation Treatments: Tree removal shall target Codominant and Understory trees.
 The residual stand shall consist primarily of healthy and vigorous Dominant and Codominant trees from the preharvest stand.
 Standards listed shall be met by retaining the largest Diameter trees in the preharvest Project area.

-The quadratic mean Diameter of trees greater than 8 inches dbh in the preharvest Project area shall be increased in the postharvest stand.

-(2) Only trees less than 24 inches outside bark stump Diameter may be removed except under the following condition.
-If the goal of fuel reduction cannot be achieved by removing trees less than 24 inches outside bark stump Diameter; trees less than 30 inches outside bark stump Diameter may be removed if that removal is necessary to meet the fuel objectives stated in 14 CCR § 1052.1(e).
+- (1) The quadratic mean Diameter QMD of trees greater than 58 inches dbh in the preharvest Project area shall be increased in the postharvest stand. - (2) Only trees less than 24 inches outside bark stump Diameter may be removed except under the following condition.
+If the goal of fuel reduction cannot be achieved by removing trees less than 24 inches outside bark stump Diameter; trees less than 30 inches outside bark stump Diameter may be removed if that Only trees less than thirty (30) inches in stump diameter, measured eight (8) inches above ground level, may be removed except where removal is necessary to meet the fuel objectives stated in 14 CCR § 1052.1(e).
+When such removal is necessary, no tree that is larger than thirty-six